warner/petmail/docs/mailbox.md

 living behind a NAT box.
 Some mailboxes can also improve privacy by making it difficult to link sender and receiver.

-Each mailbox has a `transport descriptor` string that describes how other nodes should deliver messages to it.
-This is shaped like a URL, with a type identifier string, followed by a colon, followed by the transport details.
+Recipients construct `transport descriptor` and `channel descriptor` strings to instruct other nodes on how they should deliver their messages.
+These are JSON-serializable data structures that always have a `type` field, and have other fields depending upon the type.
+Each addressbook entry contains exactly one channel descriptor, and one or more transport descriptors (one per mailbox in use).

 Client nodes can provide their own mailbox.
 This is most useful for development, however it can be used for production when the transport